 Hair Comparisons Can Determine:

 Footwear impressions are often discovered at the scene of the crime.
 This evidence can provide investigators with certain information that can assist them in locating a suspect.
-Most footwear evidence, when collected and preserved properly, can provide the type of footwear, manufacturer, approximate size, number of suspects, path through and away form the crime scene, involvement of the evidence, and events that occurred during the commission of the crime.
+Most footwear evidence, when collected and preserved properly, can provide the type of footwear, manufacturer, approximate size, number of suspects, path through and away from the crime scene, involvement of the evidence, and events that occurred during the commission of the crime.

 Analysis of a footwear impression may include comparing a suspect’s shoe to either photographs or castings made of dental stone (similar to plaster of paris).